cmiles74/cloudformation-tutorial/1-network-and-supporting-resources.md

 Simple enough!
 We use the [Bucket resource][34] to create our bucket and we set that bucket to be private with the `AccessControl` property.

+## Until Next Time

+That is all we are going to cover in this article, we went over a lot of material.
+In the next piece in the series we'll setup some groups and roles and actually provision some instances.

+Thank you for reading!

 ----
 [0]: https://aws.amazon.com/cloudformation/
 [1]: https://aws.amazon.com/cli/